Adjunct Associate Professor of Music

 History of western music

-Born and raised in Natick, MA, John Clark received his music degrees from Connecticut College (B.A., class of 90), the University of Maryland and Brandeis University.
+Born and raised in Natick, Mass., John Clark received his music degrees from Connecticut College (B.A., Class of 1990), the University of Maryland and Brandeis University.

 An American music historian, he focuses on issues of jazz performance and is currently a CD reviewer for the International Association of Jazz Record Collectors Journal as well as having published articles in American Music, Musicians and Composers of The 20th Century and The Encyclopedia of African-American Music.